crabcanon/crabcanon.github.com/_posts/2014-06-18-setting-up-ruby-on-rails-with-virtualbox-sshfs.md

     * Select "Host-only Adapter" for "Attached to: "
     * Select "Allow All" for "Promiscuous Mode: "

-* Restart Ubuntu Server, configure the "dhclient", check IP address of the server and start your app
+* Restart Ubuntu Server, configure the "dhclient" and check IP address of the server (This needs to be done in Ubuntu Server side)

 {% highlight bash %}
 $ sudo dhclient eth1
 $ ip a
 //You will find two IP addresses: one is 127.0.0.1 and the other is something like 192.168.xx.xxx which will be our target.
-$ cd repository/your-repository-name
-$ rails s
 {% endhighlight %}

-* Connect the virtual Ubuntu Server to Mac OS via SSH
+* Connect Ubuntu Server to Mac OS via SSH and start your Ruby on Rails app in Mac Terminal

-Open your Mac Terminal and input:
+Open Mac Terminal and input:
 {% highlight bash %}
 $ ssh -l username-of-your-ubuntu-server -Y 192.168.xx.xxx

 // If you get this problem: "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!", you can resolve it by the following commands:
 $ ssh-keygen -R 192.168.xx.xxx
 $ Are you sure you want to continue connecting (yes/no)? yes

+// After you successfully connect to Ubuntu Server, navigate to the root of your code package(in this example, the path is /repository/your-repository-name):
+$ cd repository/your-repository-name
+$ rails s
+=> Booting Thin
+=> Rails 3.2.12 application starting in development on http://0.0.0.0:3000
+=> Call with -d to detach
+=> Ctrl-C to shutdown server
+=> Thin web server (v1.5.1 codename Straight Razor)
+=> Maximum connections set to 1024
+=> Listening on 0.0.0.0:3000, CTRL+C to stop
 {% endhighlight %}

-* Open browsers and input URL 192.168.xx.xxx:3000 to preview your Rails webapp
+* Open browsers and input URL 192.168.xx.xxx:3000 to preview your Rails app(please remember because you actually start a remote rails app in your Mac Terminal, though it shows "Listening on 0.0.0.0:3000, CTRL+C to stop", you still have to replace IP 0.0.0.0 to 192.168.xx.xxx)

 * Using SSHFS to mount the remote file system (your webapp code package on Ubuntu Server) over SSH